How to Add or Remove Mixed Reality Pane in Windows 11

 Important Deprecation Notice: Windows Mixed Reality

-Microsoft is removing Windows Mixed Reality from Windows 11.
-If you update to Windows 11 version 24H2, the legacy Mixed Reality Portal will no longer work.
-You should prepare to move away from this platform.
-If you use a VR headset, you may need to look into alternative software like SteamVR or manufacturer-specific apps.
+Important Notice: Microsoft is removing Windows Mixed Reality from Windows 11.
+After you update to version 24H2, the old Mixed Reality Portal won’t function.
+You’ll need to switch to a different platform.
+If you use a VR headset, consider alternatives like SteamVR or apps provided by the headset manufacturer.

 Mixed Reality Portal vs. Mixed Reality Link